 The Asus TUF series started out as a parallel series to their ROG, alongside flagships.
 The mantra was to use ROGs but get a different color layer, and maybe even my body Cooling More serious.
 After all, a military theme must symbolize something like that.

 Over the years since she introduced Asus The TUF, products that carry the branding have become increasingly simple, to the point where we are today, where the TUF series is under the STRIX and ROG gaming series in particular.
-Naturally Z490 boards are quite expensive, how in a series of Asus The lone TUF board that currently exists is considered to be the cheapest in the group, not a shipment of NIS XNUMX is generally cheap, yes…
+Naturally Z490 boards are quite expensive, how in a series of Asus The only TUF board that exists today is actually considered one of the cheapest in the bunch, not a board if a thousand shekels is a cheap thing in general, yes…

 Arranging the expansion interfaces on this motherboard is good, almost perfect.
 A top PCIEX1 interface is excellent for any average expansion card that will not block the graphics card interface.
 There is a reasonable margin up to other interfaces, how there is no use of the space underneath.
 The lower PCIEX16 interface runs at a speed of only X4.
 This means that a tablet if it does not support SLI technology NVIDIA For integrating video cards, but only CrossFireX's AMD Allowing for slower X4 traffic to the second card.

 It is important to note that the lower interface of the PCIEX16 along with the small X1 interfaces, their traffic comes from the chipset and is standard 3.0.
 In principle, the top-level interface of the video card is in this standard as well, but is expected to upgrade to standard 4.0 when the next generation processors arrive in the future.